brojamesA/Windows10-Optimizer-.bat-file-debloater/README.md

 # Windows10-Optimizer-.bat-file-debloater
-is a silly made, .bat file i made in Grox the AI assistance powerful one, this iwll help you have smooth experience on your pc o nthe windows 10 operating system.
+is a silly made .bat file i made in Grok the AI assistance powerful one, this will help you have smooth experience on your pc on the windows 10 operating system.